 As explained earlier, once a handler is registered, each event is POST’ed to that url.
 An event is an object of the type ExtBusEvent.
 Each

-Each event is serialized as JSON and contains the following fields:
+event object is serialized as a JSON string and contains the following fields: